SHA256 Functions Worksheet

 - Write a SQL query that concatenates the following columns for each tree:

-.- Use
+name,domain,genre,species,variety,arrondissement.- Use

-in the concatenated result. - Example structure:
+COALESCEto replace anyNULLvalues with'UNK'in the concatenated result. - Example structure:

-COALESCE(column_name, 'UNK')
+COALESCE(column_name, 'UNK').

 - Use